katjakon/String-Matching/README.md

 Same as above but put the name of the directory followed by a slash or a backslash after the _search_ command.<br>
 This causes the program to search all files in the given directory for matches.

-> As this program only reads from text files, any file that doesn't end with `.txt` will be ignored.
+__Note:__ this program only reads from text files, any file that doesn't end with `.txt` will be ignored.

 ### Options
 + `-h`: Get a help message.